sindrila/TrenchCoatStore/README.md

 # User mode
 The user can browse, and buy trench coats from the available stock.
-The user can also export their shopping cart to an HTML or CSV file.
+There also is an option to export the shopping cart to an HTML or CSV file, and open it in the corresponding app automatically.

 <img width="1252" alt="Screenshot 2024-01-28 at 18 27 35" src="https://github.com/sindrila/TrenchCoatStore/assets/115073810/0b215203-04d1-4824-bc1d-1ddf88915553">